-While there are no full-fledged water theme parks in NYC (yet), you don't have to go too far to find some awesome ones.
-We've rounded up 13 of our favorites for kids in the tristate area, mostly in New Jersey and Pennsylvania, and all are less than a two-hour drive from Midtown Manhattan.
-No two are alike: Each one offers different experiences and thrills.
+While there are no full-fledged outdoor water parks in NYC (yet), you don't have to go too far to find some awesome water parks for kids.
+We've rounded up 14 of our favorite water parks for kids near NYC.
+These tri-state area water parks include water parks in New Jersey—including beachside spots—and Pennsylvania, and all are less than a two-hour drive from Midtown Manhattan.
+There's also the spectacular Katrite Resort and water park in the Hudson Valley and Splish Splash water park on Long Island.
+No two are alike: Each one of these water parks for kids near NYC has different experiences and thrills.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

-Tackle the slides headfirst as these daredevils are doing at Camelbeach Mountain Waterpark.
+Tackle the slides at Camelbeach Mountain Waterpark in the Poconos.

-Nestled in the Poconos, this winter ski resort turns into a water park come summer.
+Nestled in the Poconos, this is a winter ski resort turns into a water park for kids near NYC come summer.
 There are a variety of rides and slides, many geared toward older kids.
-Little ones should enjoy Kahuna Cove, which is located next to the Kahuna Lagoon Wave Pool, with gentle tipping buckets and interactive spray structures.
-The Pharaoh's Phortress play structure has eight water slides, a four-story-high tipping bucket, fountains and spray guns.
-Camel Cove allows kids and families to "control" the action of a giant bucket (that dumps all its water every few minutes) with various valves and levers.
-The Blue Nile Adventure River is a 1,000-foot-long ride that takes passengers on a relaxing journey through waterfalls, past geysers and across bubbling waters.
+A brand new Rival Racer slide debuts in July and lets water lovers fly down the mountain in a wet-and-wild waterslide race.
+Little ones should enjoy Kahuna Cove, located next to the Kahuna Lagoon Wave Pool, with gentle tipping buckets and interactive spray structures.
+The Pharaoh's Phortress play structure has eight water slides, a four-story-high tipping bucket, fountains, and spray guns.
+For the little ones, check out the Mummy's Oasis, which features slides, sprinklers, and plenty of levers to adjust the wet, wild fun.
+Camel Cove allows kids and families to control the action of a giant bucket (that dumps all its water every few minutes) with various valves and levers.
+The Blue Nile Adventure River is a 1,000-foot-long ride that takes passengers on a relaxing journey through waterfalls, past geysers, and across bubbling waters.
 Don’t want to get wet?
-The Adventure Zone has rock climbing and other dry action.
-Cabanas, strollers and lockers are all available to rent.
+Camelback Mountain Adventures offers fun ranging from zip-lining to a mountain coaster and more.

-When it comes to the Jersey Shore, it seems like the philosophy is too much is never enough.
-Casino Pier offers loads of over-the-top fun like classic amusement park rides, an antique carousel, an arcade and go-karts, all right along the Seaside Heights boardwalk.
-Meanwhile, Breakwater Beach is a state-of-the-art water park with a massive interactive play area, including water slides and flumes, and a huge kiddie water play area.
+When it comes to fun at Jersey Shore boardwalks, it seems like the philosophy is too much is never enough.
+Casino Pier offers loads of over-the-top fun like classic amusement park rides, an antique carousel, an arcade, and go-karts, all right along the Seaside Heights boardwalk.
+Meanwhile, Breakwater Beach is a state-of-the-art water park in New Jersey with a massive interactive play area, including water slides, flumes, and a huge water play area for little kids.

 Get soaked with a 1,000-gallon dumping bucket at The Land of Make Believe & Pirate's Cove.